fum4/npm/packages/react-redux-history/README.md

 🚦 Selectors for easy access   [Read more](#selectors)

-🐛 Easy debug.
-Find everything you need to know about navigation in your favorite dev tools:
+🐛 Easy debug, find everything you need to know about navigation in your favorite dev tools:

 <br>